exoplatform/exo-documentation/docs/Configuration.rst

     gatein.validators.passwordpolicy.format.message=Minimum of 1 digit, 1 lower case, 1 upper case, minimum of 15 chars.

-.. note:: Even if we define a maximum for the password length, we do not display it to the user.
-It a technical limit to prevent
+.. note:: Even when the maximum password length is not set, that maximum will not be revealed to the end user.
+This is done on purpose to limit exposure to
           some attacks related to very long password.

 .. note:: If you need to define more rules for password complexity, you can update the regexp according to your rules.
 Remember